So you find yourself considering whether or not to get into coding—congratulations!

-4. Our 2021 list of the easiest programming languages
+4. Our 2023 list of the easiest programming languages

 Regardless of which side of the argument you choose, it doesn’t take away from the fact that learning HTML and CSS is a popular place to start when it comes to taking a first look under the hood of web pages.

 Put simply, HTML tells the computer how to display a page, and CSS tells it how to style it.
 And this is one of the things that makes them both an easy-to-learn programming language, as you’ll get instant feedback on the code you’ve just typed.
 Simply refresh the web page and you can see the glorious effects of your coding—or where you’ve gone wrong.

 CSS is a language which describes how these sheets themselves are styled, adding a bit of dazzle to your frontend.
 In just a few hours of practice with these two, you can quickly create beautiful web pages.

 PHP is a backend (or server-side) language which helps generate dynamic page content, such as the sending and receiving of cookies.
 Working primarily with databases, websites such as Wikipedia and Tumblr employ it.

 There are lots of English words contained in the code itself, which is key to helping you avoid getting lost.
 Not only is it relatively simple to pick up, there are so many advantages of learning Python for web development right now.

 The good news doesn’t stop there, however—as well as being quite simple to use (fewer lines of code = less work before you start seeing results) it’s exceptionally useful professionally.
 Python is employed in a wide variety of areas such as data science and web app development, and it’s even used by Google and Netflix.

 With its easy-to-follow syntax, clean code, and lack of prerequisite theoretical knowledge, it’s designed for beginners.
 In fact, learning this language has gotten even better ever since it got the mother of all tune-ups—Ruby on Rails.

 The Ruby on Rails framework adds many extra dimensions to the language, allowing you to build web apps increasingly quickly.
 It also allows you to do more, including use it for software applications, something PHP does not.

 5. What are the next steps?

 Spend plenty of time learning the fundamentals of that language, and gradually building up your knowledge.
 When it comes to the world of frameworks, trends, and new technologies, these can come and go.

 As well as a huge amount of other fascinating industry insights, it’s definitely worth your while making sure that the language you are interested in isn’t towards the top of their Most Dreaded list.

-If you’re interested in taking a further look at the world of web development in 2021, then have a read of these articles:
+If you’re interested in taking a further look at the world of web development in 2023, then have a read of these articles: